Insulin signal transduction pathway: Regulation of the insulin receptor signal

-PI-3K is one of the important components in the regulation of the insulin signaling pathway.
+PI3K (phosphoinositide 3-kinase) is one of the important components in the regulation of the insulin signaling pathway.
 It maintains the insulin sensitivity in the liver.
 PI-3K is composed of a regulatory subunit (P85) and a catalytic subunit (P110).
-P85 regulates the activation of PI-3K enzyme.
-In the PI-3K heterodimer (P85-p110), P85 is responsible for the PI-3K activity, by binding to the binding site on the insulin receptor substrates (IRS).
-It was noted that an increase of P85 a (isoform of P85) results in a competition between the later and the P85-P110 complex to the IRS binding site, reducing the PI-3k activity and leading to insulin resistance.
-Insulin resistance refers also to Type 2 diabetes.
+P85 regulates the activation of PI3K enzyme.
+In the PI-3K heterodimer (P85-P110), P85 is responsible for the PI3K activity, by binding to the binding site on the insulin receptor substrates (IRS).
+It was noted that an increase of P85 a (isoform of P85) results in a competition between the later and the P85-P110 complex to the IRS binding site, reducing the PI3K activity and leading to insulin resistance.
+Insulin resistance refers also to type 2 diabetes.

 It was also noted that increased serine phosphorylation of IRS is involved in the insulin resistance by reducing their ability to attract PI3K.
 The serine phosphorylation can also lead to degradation of IRS-1.